RosterElf Logo

 How to conduct an exit interview

 A complete guide to conducting exit interviews that generate useful feedback.
-Learn how to ask the right questions and use feedback to improve retention.
+As part of the employee termination process, exit interviews help you ask the right questions and use feedback to improve employee retention.

 Georgia Morgan